 There were ice cream trucks playing their music, as they drove through neighborhoods both back then and they can still be heard years later selling ice cream to neighborhood kids.
 However they were not considered delivery people, since they didn’t deliver from house to house, but only stopped when they made a sale.
-An ice cream truck playing The Entertainer.
-There is some online grocery websites that do deliver groceries today, but probably are limited only to larger cities:

 Home delivery for the most part has disappeared from the American scene, but those of us who grew up in the 50’s and 60’s will always remember the delivery people of those years.